pesla/element-queries/README.md

 Element Queries
 ===================

-Element Queries is a tiny library that adds support for element based media-queries to all new browsers (incl.
+Element Queries is a tiny library that adds support for element based media-queries (incl.
 IE7+).

 This library is heavily based on: